firebolt-db/godocs/docs/Guides/managing-your-organization/sso/configuring-idp-for-sso.md

 ---

 # Configure your IDP to work with Firebolt

-The purpose of this document is to outline the required configuration steps in your identity provider to work with Firbeolt.
+Before you can set up SSO with Firebolt, follow the required configuration steps in your identity provider to work with the application.

 {: .caution}
 Before creating a SAML integration in your IDP, you must configure the Audience URI.
 Otherwise, SAML assertions will not pass, and SSO will not allow users to sign in.